mmontevil/montevil.org/src/about/index.md

 </div>
 {% endset %}

-You may have a look at my [list of publications](/publications/publicationsbyType/)  or on a [thematic map of my publications]({% link_to "map" %}).
+You may have a look at my [list of publications](/publications/publicationsbyType/).
 You may also download my publication list formatted in pdf or in bibtex format.

 {{links|safe}}
 </section>